skip to Main Content

 Types of Nerve Blocks

-Epidural Nerve Blocks
+Epidural Nerve Block

 This type of nerve block is most often used to treat pain in the lower back, legs, and arms.
 It involves injecting a local anesthetic into the epidural space, which is the area around the spinal cord.

-Facet Joint Nerve Blocks
+Facet Joint Nerve Block

 A facet joint nerve block is used to treat pain in the spine’s joints.
 A local anesthetic is injected into the facet joints to block the nerves that carry pain signals to the brain.

-How Nerve Blocks Work
+How Does a Nerve Block Work

 During a nerve block procedure, a doctor will use an X-ray to guide the injection needle into a specific area.
 Once the needle is in place, a local anesthetic or steroid is injected.
 The medication works by numbing the nerves or reducing inflammation, which helps relieve pain.